Montana Cabin Home Tour

 There is one bedroom on the main floor of the cabin.
 The bedroom is very small and we’ve done our best to maximize the space.
 The log bed was made custom for the room and while it takes up most of the space in the room, we love how it looks.

-I like having a pretty table set at my home and every summer I enjoy creating a new tablescape at the cabin.
+I like having a pretty table set and every summer I enjoy creating a new tablescape at the cabin.
 I enjoy foraging for wildflowers and grasses on our seven acres and making a pretty centerpiece from what I can find outdoors or I use faux flowers to make a centerpiece as I did for this tablescape shown.

 I like to mix textures and patterns which is so easy to do with black and white.
 The black woven placemats and the table runner were a good mix with the checkered napkin and the solid off-white plates.